 However, it is still terrifying to cycle at low speed at the extreme height.
 So, how actually is SkyCycle and how to get there?
 Check the further description here.

 SkyCycle is run by the power from pedals which should be ridden by the users.
 It needs to be pedaled all the way around on the extremely high rail.
 This unique roller coaster stands over hilly terrain with a couple of elevated rails.
 The carts in this roller coaster are like side by side tandem bikes with brakes and the baskets in front.
 The riders can use the basket for keeping their stuff.
 The brakes can be used normally as the real bike and they help the riders to control the speed while riding on the rails.

 Although the rails have no extreme drops or loops, it still makes the visitors feel terrifying and nervous.
 Moreover, the carts have no guard and are only supported by a simple seat belt.
 The view of the Shimotsui-Seto Bridge is astonishing, though.
 It is worth the fear of falling off the seat of the cart.
 It is the most amazing view in Okayama with features the wonderful Seto Island and the Great Seto Bridge.
 The ride lasts about three minutes but it feels like forever.
-You can ride the cart by yourself if you are brave enough, but it will feel banking toward

 2. The Location